-Podcast Marketing: The Ultimate Guide for Online Course Creators
+Podcast Marketing: A Guide for Online Course Creators

 - Matthew Turner

-As a course creator, you’re always on the lookout for new ways to reach new people.
+As a course creator, you’re always looking for ways to reach new people.

 In fact, you may find that creating your course is the easy part.
 That working with your students and providing value is easy, too.
 What’s hard is finding the time to build your audience so your course finds the success it deserves.

 We don’t recommend our students get caught up in the latest marketing trends.
 It’s too unpredictable and ends up costing you money and time.
-Instead, we like to focus on tried-and-tested strategies that produce consistent results.
-Maybe not the short bursts some of the latest marketing fads produce, but long-term success that allows you to stay in the game far into the future.
+Instead, we like to focus on tried-and-tested strategies that produce consistent results and create long-term success for your online course business.

 What is Podcast Marketing?

-When we talk about Podcast Marketing, we don’t only focus on the process of creating a podcast.
-It can involve this, and as a course creator, you’re perfectly aligned with becoming a podcaster.
+When we talk about podcast marketing, we don’t only focus on the process of creating a podcast.

-But Podcast Marketing goes beyond your own podcast.
+That’s because podcast marketing goes beyond your own podcast.
 It involves using other people’s to generate success and momentum.
-So although much of this Podcast Marketing Guide will focus on how to create your own podcast and leverage it for online course success, it won’t solely center around this.
+So although much of this podcast marketing guide will focus on how to create your own podcast and leverage it for online course success, it won’t solely center around this.

 The Benefits of Podcast Marketing for Course Creators

-They’re a part of life in the same way as listening to the radio is (or reading the newspaper).
+They’re a part of daily life in the same way as listening to the radio is.

 For a course creator like you, having your own podcast brings many benefits.

 - Helps You Grow Your Audience: This ever-growing media offers you the opportunity to reach potentially millions of people.
-Competition is tough, of course, but that’s why a Podcast Marketing Guide like this is essential.
+Competition is tough, of course, but that’s why a podcast marketing strategy is essential.
 What’s clear is that there’s a chance for you to grow your audience, so long as you stand out for the right reasons.

 - Helps You Establish Authority and Leadership: Once you interview, collaborate, and feature other thought leaders, you’re naturally placed on a similar level to them.
-As such, podcasting is one of the best ways to build authority and leadership (practically overnight).
+As such, podcasting is one of the best ways to build authority and leadership.

 - Helps You Connect with Other Thought Leaders: It’s often hard to get on a person’s radar, especially if they’re a thought leader in their industry.
 They get a lot of emails, and a lot of people want their time.
 Podcasting is a great way to develop such connections, giving you a chance to nurture these over time.

-Here are some of the core Podcast Marketing Strategies we share with our clients and students.
+Here are some of the core podcast marketing strategies we recommend.

 1) Create Great Content